BingiMan/game-of-words/game-of-words/README.md

 - Allow the user to swap the random word, Like a "Roll the dice"
 - Display a side section with the decoded words.

-## Task

-* Navigation bar //
-* Get random words //
-* Separate every letter of the random word //
-* Randomize the letters //
-* Display synonyms on top of the random word //
-* Roll dice to swap random word // {maybe}
-* If player didnt guess the right word, it discount 1 point and change the word //
-* Store the words compiled and get all the data about it // {maybe}
-* Scoreboard //
-* Styling //

 ## React Component Hierarchy
 ```
 < div className= ‘ App’ >